wetryingtodorock/getblock-docs/en/rpc-service/bsc/ws/bsc_hasIdentity.md

 ---
-title: bsc:hasIdentity \[WebSocket\] {disallowed}
+title: hasIdentity  {disallowed} - Binance Smart Chain
-description: Checks if the client hold the private keys for a given identity.
+description: Example code for the hasIdentity  {disallowed} ws method. Сomplete guide on how to use hasIdentity  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters